eficode-academy/docker-katas/labs/7-building-an-image.md

 ```

-And just like the image you builded above, you can browse the website now.
+And just like the image you built above, you can browse the website now.

 ### Delete your image